What are the most important responsibilities of a production manager? According to my perspective, they include:

 The ideal expert is someone you trust.
 It could be someone who works for the company, or it could be a consultant.

 The important thing is that the personal chemistry is right.
 Your expert must be able to work together with you and mix with your associates at all levels.

 Your expert must also have a broad knowledge base.
 To have undertaken a similar task earlier is an obvious requirement as is being fully conversant with all aspects in the lean toolbox.
 If we're dealing with the production process he/she also requires an understanding of other ways of getting results, such as Six Sigma, production-related IT solutions, maintenance, and production finance.
 Every challenge is unique, so it's a case of not falling into the same old rut as before.

 A knowledge of your specific industry is of course desirable, but the most important aspect is that your expert has experience from several industries so that he/she can distinguish between what is related to your industry and what is generally applicable.

-Consult with personnel about the situation analysis to confirm the quality of the findings and provide them with the relevant feedback.
+Consult with personnel about the situation analysis to verify the quality of the findings and offer them relevant feedback.

 By Oskar Olofsson